vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article5-own-collection-of-datascience-related-resources.md

 * [Probably Overthinking It](http://allendowney.blogspot.com/)
 * [DataTau](http://www.datatau.com/)

-Don't forget to subscribe to the interesting people and companies you want to trace in Twitter.
+Don't forget to subscribe to the interesting people and companies you want to trace on Twitter.
 Here is whom I [follow](https://twitter.com/vdmitriyev/following) on twitter (to see it you need to be logged into twitter).